openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :align: center

 .. note::
-   If you are using QGIS etc. to collect training data, you should also collect **Cloud** training data in the **Non-forest** class, if your Landsat has any clouds.
+   If you are using QGIS (or similar) to collect training data, you should also collect **Cloud** training data in the **Non-forest** class – if your Landsat has any clouds.
 If there are some clouds that were not removed during the Landsat mosaic creation process you will need to create training data for the clouds that remain so that the classifier knows what those pixels represent.
 Sometimes clouds were detected during the mosaic process and were mostly removed.
 However, you can see that some of the edges of those clouds remain.

    Note that you may not have any clouds in your Landsat imagery.

-Continue collecting Non-forest points.
+Continue collecting **Non-forest** points.
 Again, be sure to spread the points out across the study area.

 When you are done collecting data for these categories, zoom out to the full extent of the study region.